Temporomandibular Disorders (TMD)

 The symptoms of TMD may look like other conditions or health problems.
 See a dentist or your healthcare provider for a diagnosis.

 A variety of methods are used to diagnose TMD.
 These include:

 Health history.
 Your healthcare provider will ask if you have a past history of facial or jaw pain when you chew, bite, or open your mouth.
 Your provider will ask if you have had cracking, popping, or noise when opening or closing your mouth.

 Physical exam.
-Your provider will check if you have facial or jaw pain when moving your jaw, or can?t open your mouth wide.
-He or she will also check for TM joint noises when you open or close your mouth.
+Your provider will check if you have facial or jaw pain when moving your jaw or can’t open your mouth wide.
+They will also check for TMJ noises when you open or close your mouth.

 Imaging tests.
 X-rays, CT scans, and MRIs may be used to clarify a diagnosis.